Bipolar II disorder

 Commonly, depressive episodes are more frequent and more intense than hypomanic episodes.
-Additionally, when compared to BP-I, type II presents more frequent depressive episodes and shorter intervals of well-being.
-The course of BP-II is more chronic and consists of more frequent cycling than the course of BP-I. Finally, BP-II is associated with a greater risk of suicidal thoughts and behaviors than BP-I or unipolar depression.
-BP-II is no less severe than BP-I, and types I and II present equally severe burdens.
+Additionally, when compared to BD-I, type II presents more frequent depressive episodes and shorter intervals of well-being.
+The course of BD-II is more chronic and consists of more frequent cycling than the course of BD-I. Finally, BD-II is associated with a greater risk of suicidal thoughts and behaviors than BD-I or unipolar depression.
+BD-II is no less severe than BD-I, and types I and II present equally severe burdens.

-BP-II is notoriously difficult to diagnose.
+BD-II is notoriously difficult to diagnose.
 Patients usually seek help when they are in a depressed state, or when their hypomanic symptoms manifest themselves in unwanted effects, such as high levels of anxiety, or the seeming inability to focus on tasks.
 Because many of the symptoms of hypomania are often mistaken for high-functioning behavior or simply attributed to personality, patients are typically not aware of their hypomanic symptoms.
-In addition, many people with BP-II have periods of normal affect.
+In addition, many people with BD-II have periods of normal affect.
 As a result, when patients seek help, they are very often unable to provide their doctor with all the information needed for an accurate assessment; these individuals are often misdiagnosed with unipolar depression.

-BP-II is more common than BP-I, while BP-II and major depressive disorder have about the same rate of diagnosis.
-Substance use disorders (which have high co-morbidity with BP-II) and periods of mixed depression may also make it more difficult to accurately identify BP-II.
-Despite the difficulties, it is important that BP-II individuals be correctly assessed so that they can receive the proper treatment.
-Antidepressant use, in the absence of mood stabilizers, is correlated with worsening BP-II symptoms.
+BD-II is more common than BD-I, while BD-II and major depressive disorder have about the same rate of diagnosis.
+Substance use disorders (which have high co-morbidity with BD-II) and periods of mixed depression may also make it more difficult to accurately identify BD-II.
+Despite the difficulties, it is important that BD-II individuals be correctly assessed so that they can receive the proper treatment.
+Antidepressant use, in the absence of mood stabilizers, is correlated with worsening BD-II symptoms.